christopherperry/slingbladerunner/README.md

 As of Oct 5, 2014 my solution finds a chain of 217 movie titles.

 Update on Oct 15, 2014: Longest chain is now 225 movie titles.

+Update on Nov 21, 2014: Longest chain is now 240+ movie titles.
+I may need a heuristic to cut off the search early now as it continues finding many chains longer than 240 titles long.
+I'm going to try to run it overnight.